devonzuegel/smallworld/README.md

 - [x] implement the "today's cutie" screen
 - [x] get Twilio account unsuspended
 - [x] implement the matchmaking algorithm
-  - [ ] debug: the `unseen-cuties` order gets  messed up, not sure why...
+  - [ ] debug: the `unseen-cuties` order gets  messed up, not sure why... probably something to do with (a) memoization or (b) not fetching the profile frequently enough
 - [x] implement the email that gets sent to the user when their `todays-cutie` is refreshed
+- [ ] sign up page needs to work – maybe without auth
 - [ ] implement the cron job in the backend
+- [ ] matches screen for admin to save Erik a time-consuming manual process

 **last-minute admin:**
 - [ ] change the Airtable DB to the real one, instead of fake data